NeymarJohn/grpc_working/README.md

   }
 ```
 - `hello` takes two parameters:
-    -`Helloworld.HelloRequest`: the request
+    - `Helloworld.HelloRequest`: the request
-    -`StreamObserver<Helloworld.HelloReply>`: a response observer, which is
+    - `StreamObserver<Helloworld.HelloReply>`: a response observer, which is
     a special interface for the server to call with its response

 To return our response to the client and complete the call: